-The MMR Wholesale Volumes will assess the functionality status of the electricity and gas wholesale markets, including, for gas, the assessment of the so called Gas Target Model Metrics and for electricity, regulatory access and smaller actors including energy communities, state interventions preventing prices from reflecting actual scarcity, and the analysis of Member States' performance in the area of security of supply, based on the results of the European resource adequacy assessment.
-A dedicated volume of the MMR will assess, as a standalone report, the amount of cross-zonal capacity available for the trade of electricity, compared to the minimum 70% target set in the Clean Energy Package.
-The MMR Wholesale Volumes will specifically assess the market effects brought by the implementation of network codes; for this purpose, the specific data collection provisions in the relevant Network Codes will be taken into account.
-The MMR Wholesale Volumes will assess the welfare benefits attained by consumers (or pending losses) resulting from enhanced market integration (or lack thereof).
+The MMR Gas Wholesale Volume and the Report on the Electricity Wholesale market design will assess the functionality status of the electricity and gas wholesale markets, including, for gas, the assessment of the so called Gas Target Model Metrics and for electricity, regulatory access and smaller actors including energy communities, state interventions preventing prices from reflecting actual scarcity, and the analysis of Member States' performance in the area of security of supply, based on the results of the European resource adequacy assessment.
+Dedicated volumes of the MMR will assess, as standalone reports, on the one hand the amount of cross-zonal capacity available for the trade of electricity, compared to the minimum 70% target set in the Clean Energy Package, and, on the other hand, the analysis of Member States' performance in the area of security of supply.
 The new merged Retail and Customer Protection Volume will monitor the evolution of retail prices for electricity and gas as well as the impact of market developments on household customers and the compliance with consumer rights.

-Indicators

-Latest result

-Target Year N

-Means and frequency of verification

-Timely completion of the Annual Market Monitoring Report.
+Indicators Latest result Target Year N Means and frequency of verification Timely completion of the Annual Market Monitoring Report.
 MMR completed in November 2019 (parts delivered earlier) November 2020 (parts delivered earlier).
-Annual --- --- --- --------
+Annual